 I didn’t set out to be an Olympic medallist, who does?
 Cycling started for me at the age of 14 when my dad bought me a bike and told me to get out of the car instead of just watching my brother racing.
-From then on, I rode a bike nearly every day with friends for fun or as a means of transport just to get to school.
+From then on, I rode a bike nearly every day with friends for fun, or as a means of transport just to get to school.
 It was 1984, and whilst we didn’t know it then, that moment of my dad buying me that bike put me on the pathway to win my Olympic medals.

-The sport has changed considerably since 2000, when I won my first Olympic medal; the success of the British cycling team has revitalised things and there has been a massive boom in the sport.
+The sport has changed considerably since 2000 when I won my first Olympic medal; the success of the British Cycling team has revitalised things and there has been a massive boom in the sport.
 However, some things are just as they were when I was 14 – cycling is a lifestyle; whatever your size, age, fitness or how fast you would like to go, cycling provides the freedom to enjoy the fresh air under your own steam, on your own or with others.
 Within cycling there is something for everyone.

-Sales & Business Development, Assistant Ride Leader
+Sales & Business Development, Ride Leader

 “I am actively involved with developing the future of the club and building relationships with key partners to support our cycling members.”